pitosalas/cleancont/output/2012-04-14-dont-work-avoid-telling-the-truth-be-hated-love-someone.md

 ---
 title: "Don’t work.
 Avoid telling the truth.
 Be hated.
 Love someone."
-subtitle: "Ok, I don’t agree with all of “[Don’t work.
+subtitle: "Ok, I don’t agree with all of “Don’t work.
 Avoid telling the truth.
 Be hated.
-Love someone”](http:/..."
+Love someone”"
 category: "1"
 tags: ["603", "1372", "1378", "2124"]
 date: "2012-04-14"